ClaudioESSilva/claudioessilva.github.io/_posts/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 <h2>GIT commands I'm using</h2>

 Here are the 4 git commands that I'm using:
- - `git pull` -&gt; To make sure I have the most recent version of the repository on my local folder
+ - `git pull` -> To make sure I have the most recent version of the repository on my local folder
- - `git add .` -&gt; Will stage all changes for the next commit
+ - `git add .` -> Will stage all changes for the next commit
- - `git commit -m"some message"` -&gt; Will do the commit of the changes with a specific message
+ - `git commit -m"some message"` -> Will do the commit of the changes with a specific message
- - `git push` -&gt; Will push the changes to the central repository
+ - `git push` -> Will push the changes to the central repository

 The first one is run before triggering the `Export-DbaInstance` and the rest only after all the other steps finish.